Our Leadership

 David Butler, Jr.

-A solution architect for Leido, Inc., where he has worked for 21 years, David is a software engineer and a security engineer.
-He loves helping people understand technology and creating systems using off-the-shelf components to do completely new things.
-An athlete, David played defensive tackle for Oxon Hill High School and for Bowie State University and graduated with a bachelor’s degree in Mechanical Engineering from the University of Maryland, College Park.
+A Solution Architect for Leidos, Inc., where he has worked for over 24 years, David has worked as a software, security, and system engineer as well as a system architect before his current role as a solution architect.
+David loves helping people understand technology and creating systems using off-the-shelf components to do completely new things.
+A student athlete, David played Defensive Tackle for Oxon Hill High School and for Bowie State University, graduating with a Bachelor of Science in Mechanical Engineering from the University of Maryland, College Park.

 Catherine Canning

-A marketing, communications, and public relations strategy and implementation specialist for Asbury Communities, Inc. in Frederick.
-Cathy is a skilled storyteller with careers in journalism and education.
-She currently leads the AARCH Communications Committee and enjoys working to enhance organizations’ brand visibility.
-Locally, Cathy has volunteered with Blessings in a Backpack, Heritage Frederick, Meals on Wheels, and the PTSA.
+Cathy has a diverse career that spans journalism, secondary education, and senior living marketing, communications, and public relations strategy and implementation.
+A skilled storyteller, Cathy currently leads the AARCH Communications Committee and enjoys working to enhance organizations’ brand visibility.
+Locally, she has volunteered with Blessings in a Backpack, Heritage Frederick, Meals on Wheels, and the PTSA.
 She joined the AARCH Society board in 2022.
-She holds a master s degree in Education from Towson University and a bachelor’s degree in History from St. Mary ’s College of Maryland.
+Cathy holds a masters degree in Education from Towson University and a bachelor’s degree in History from St. Mary ’s College of Maryland.

 Rose Chaney

 A founding member of AARCH Society, Rose is a graduate of Morgan State University and a retired Art teacher (34 years) for Frederick County Public Schools.
-Her currently community involvement includes: board member of I Believe in Me, Inc.; member of Frederick County Equity and Inclusion Team, a fifty-seven-year member of Alpha Kappa Alpha Sorority, Inc. and Charter member of Chi Theta Omega Frederick Chapter; long time member of Frederick Club of Negro Business & Professional Women's Club; and a member of Frederick Art Club.
-Rose is a life-long member and an administrator at Asbury United Methodist Church, where she serves on many ministries.
-She was the Editorial Assistant for the County Globe Newspaper and a former board member of the Religious Coalition For Emergency Needs.
+Her current community involvement includes: board member of I Believe in Me, Inc.; member of Frederick County Equity and Inclusion Team, a 57-year member of Alpha Kappa Alpha Sorority, Inc. and Charter member of Chi Theta Omega Frederick Chapter; long-time member of Frederick Club of Negro Business & Professional Women’s Club; and a member of Frederick Art Club.
+Rose is a lifelong member and an administrator at Asbury United Methodist Church, where she serves on many ministries.
+She was the editorial assistant for the County Globe Newspaper and a former board member of the Religious Coalition For Emergency Needs.
 She now serves as co-coordinator for their Christmas Adoption Program.

 Tiana Haile